 - Lastly, add baking soda and give everything another whisk.
 The batter should be a little thicker than milk (not quite a sour cream though).

-- Brush a non-stick pan with a ½ tsp of coconut oil and heat the pan for a few minutes on a medium heat.
+- Brush a non-stick pan with a ½ teaspoon of coconut oil and heat the pan for a few minutes on a medium heat.

 - Add about ⅓ cup of batter into a center of a pan.
 Tilt the pan with a circular motion so that the batter coats the surface evenly.
 (On the photo I used a large pan, however halfway through the process, I changed to a smaller pan)